bikashtudu/DBISProject/README.md

 - /MySQL Connector: Contains JDBC/MySQL JConnnector

 # Instructions
-1) Clone the Project using link https://github.com/EncoSier/DBISProject.git
+1) Clone the Project using link https://github.com/EncoSier/DBISProject.git or Download the zip

 2) Importing Java Project in NetBeans
 - Clone the project in the NetBeans 8.1